You don't have to proceed with a test or treatment if you don't want to - you can say "no".

 In order to help you make the most informed decision about a treatment, it's important to access to unbiased and independent research / evidence.

 Cochrane Reviews are used by healthcare professionals around the world and are considered one of the most respected resources on evidence-based diagnostics and clinical care.

-To perform a search click below and enter your injury or symptom see what the research says.
+To perform a search into any test or treatment, just click the link to Cochrane Reviews and enter your injury or symptom to see what the research says.